Please visit COVID-19 Ontario for information regarding COVID-19 updates including information on:

 Ontario is now in the process of implementing it's re-opening plan.
 For up to date information on what is open and what the restrictions are please see Ontario Re-Opening Plan 2021.
 IMD Medical continues to remain open for assessments by Drs.
 I. Martin and M. DaCambra.
-Prior to coming to the clinic for any reason, please take the Ontario COVID Self Assessment an follow any recommendations it provides.
+Prior to coming to the clinic for any reason, please take the Ontario COVID Self Assessment and follow the recommendations it provides.

 The Government of Ontario has announced that select pharmacies across the province (including Toronto) will be administering the AstraZeneca COVID Vaccine to people aged 60-64.
 To find the location of other participating pharmacies and get information on how to pre-register, click below: